 uri property

-A fileLocation object SHALL contain a property named uri whose value is a string containing a valid URI as described in [RFC3986].
+A fileLocation object SHALL contain a property named uri whose value is a string containing a URI as described in [RFC3986].

 If the URI refers to a file stored in a version control system (VCS), the value SHALL preserve relevant details that permit the target file to be retrieved from the VCS.
 If the URI refers to a file stored on a physical file system, it MAY be specified as a relative URI that omits root information details (such as hard drive letter and an arbitrarily named root directory associated with a source code enlistment).